 - Multiply the length in feet times the width in feet (length × width).
 Use one of the formulas below to calculate square footage for various non-rectangular shapes.

 - To estimate the cost of materials to cover the area, multiply the total square footage by the price per square foot.

 - If the area is not a simple shape, break it into manageable parts and calculate the area of each part separately and then add them together.
 For example, to measure a floor of your home, calculate the square feet of each room, then add all area measurements together to derive the total square footage.

 For example, let’s find the square feet of a room that is 12′ wide by 16′ long.

 area = 12′ × 16′

-Use the formulas below to find the square footage for various shapes.
+Use the formulas below to find the area in square feet for various shapes.
 Convert all measurements to feet before using the formulas.

 l = outer length

 If you know the diameter of the circle, you can find the radius by dividing the diameter in half.